-I work for the Royal Fleet Auxilliary, the RFA.
-It is part of the navy but not military - we're uniformed civil servants, supporting the Royal Navy in operations across the world.
-We provide fuel, ammunition, stores - but recently we've been doing more humanitarian tasks.
-The migrant crisis, the hurricane season in the Caribbean, etc.
+I work for the Royal Fleet Auxilliary.
+They're part of the navy but not military - we're uniformed civil servants, supporting the Royal Navy in operations across the world.
+We provide fuel, ammunition and stores - but more recently we've been doing more humanitarian taskings - the migrant crisis, the hurricane season in the Caribbean, etc.